telefonicaid/fiware-orion/test/acceptance/behave/README.md

     * MONGO_DELAY_TO_RETRY: time in seconds to delay in each retry.

-### BackgroundFeature
+### Actions pre-defined in Feature Descriptions (Pre and/or Post Actions)

-In certain cases, could be useful define a background by feature instead of `Background` that is by scenario.
+In certain cases, could be useful define actions before or/and after of the feature or/and each scenario.
+This help to read all pre or post actions into the feature.

-Recommend append `BackgroundFeature` in Feature description and define the steps with `Setup:` or `Check:` prefix.
+Recommend append labels defined (`Actions Before the Feature`, `Actions Before each Scenario`, `Actions After each Scenario`,`Actions After the Feature`) into de feature description, these labels are Optional.
+And define steps with `Setup:` or `Check:` prefix (must be `:` in the step prefix).
+See `environment.py` in root path.
 Example:
 ```
 Feature: feature name...